YidingPi/MSR/README.md

 - **Output:** URLs of repositories stored in `raw_data/SWH_URLs`.
 - **Details:**
   - Filters results to get GitHub repositories from Git-type repositories(including GitHub and GitLab).
-  - 954 repositories are filtered and stored.
+  - 954 repositories are stored from 1000 Git-type repositories.

 ---